 It's a bit of a mouthful - what does it mean?

 I believe the healing quality of the relationship, between client and therapist, is the essential element for helping you experience a more rich and meaningful life.
 Together, we'll bring awareness to how your mind and body works and the thoughts and feelings you are struggling with.
 I'll help you bring acceptance by supporting you with how you relate to your experiences, and we'll work together on the change you'd like to see.
 If you wish, we can use mindfulness activities during the session, or discuss goals for you outside of our work.
 As part of my therapeutic approach I draw on my experience of Psychodynamic and Person centred theory, Acceptance and commitment therapy, Mindfulness based cognitive therapy, and follow the latest neuroscience developments to enhance the effectiveness of my practice.

 Each session is 50 minutes in duration.
 Our initial session, which we'll use to find out whether we would like to work together, is £35.

 Each session after the initial consultation is £50.

-I offer a concession rate for counselling students.
+I offer a concession rate for counselling and psychotherapy students.
 Please contact me for details.